The daily report card

-This is my report card structure used for equities specifically in mid-2019.
-An example of the report card below is structured in a way so that the more score that is gathered on the whole card at the end of the day the better the trading was, even if P/L was not necessarily strongly green.
-This is about focusing on what is right to do over 100 samples, not 1 sample and the focus was on process not the P/L.
+This is my report card structure used for equities, specifically in mid-2019.
+An example of the report card below is structured so that the more score that is gathered on the whole card at the end of the day, the better the trading was, even if P/L was not necessarily strongly green.
+This is about focusing on what is right to do over 100 samples, not 1 sample and the focus was on the process, not the P/L.

-Each of the sections was then also compared to side by side at the end of the month to isolate the most significantly highest or lowest scoring areas as a potential focus for next month's report card structure.
-For example if "How many R was left on the table" displayed a very low score then this would be placed under attention to try to fix the issue as well as to focus the data collection for next week around this area.
+Each section was then also compared side by side at the end of the month to isolate the most significantly highest or lowest scoring areas as a potential focus for next month's report card structure.
+For example, if "How many R was left on the table" displayed a very low score, then this would be placed under attention to try to fix the issue and focus the data collection for next week around this area.

-As noted above, report card should be changing over time.
-Once previous mistakes are addressed and fixed trader should re-structure report card so that it focused on the particular area where trader would still like to see improvement.
+As noted above, the report card should be changing over time.
+Once previous mistakes are addressed and fixed, the trader should re-structure the report card to focus on the particular area where the trader would still like to see improvement.

-Trader can use simple pen and sticky notes to make those report cards on daily basis, or some prefer Excel software, others rather use Notepad.
+A trader can use a simple pen and sticky notes to make those report cards daily, or some prefer Excel software; others instead use Notepad.
 Use whatever works for you, make the process as enjoyable as possible for yourself.

-And remember, if you cheat on report card and you are not objectively noting down your score / mistakes (skewing them to make score look good) then the whole process will be worthless.
-If you cannot trust yourself or have issues with self-objectivity find a trading partner who might be willing to do it for you.
+And remember, if you cheat on the report card and not objectively note down your score/mistakes (skewing them to make the score look good), then the whole process will be worthless.
+If you cannot trust yourself or have issues with self-objectivity, find a trading partner who might be willing to do it for you.

-While it might take some time out of the trader's schedule to create detailed report cards each day it might as well serve valuable information.
-If a trader is not collecting daily report performance and is instead doing it all at the end of the month in reverse it is much more likely that the data/performance noted will not be very objective as emotions will be discarded from performance (which should not be) and perhaps trader might be more inclined to not address certain issues because in hindsight after many days he/she might completely forget about certain micro-issues here and there.
+While it might take some time out of the trader's schedule to create detailed report cards each day, it might also serve valuable information.
+Suppose a trader is not collecting daily report performance and is instead doing it all at the end of the month in reverse.
+In that case, it is much more likely that the data/performance noted will not be very objective as emotions will be discarded from performance (which should not be).
+Perhaps trader might be more inclined not to address specific issues because in hindsight after many days he/she might completely forget about certain micro-issues here and there.

-Mind that a mistake that a trader could do is to make some sort of dynamic notations to performance on daily basis but there is no pre-thought structure to the report card (collecting same type of data every day) in such case the result will be complete chaos.
+Mind that a mistake that a trader could make is to make some dynamic notations to performance daily, but there is no pre-thought structure to the report card (collecting the same type of data every day) in such case the result will be complete chaos.

-It happens in some cases where the trader gets a large negative or positive trading day and then notes down in a journal, this was great/poor day as I did this, this and that.
-But in reality, such notations provide very little value because to provide a value trader needs to consistently collect the same type of behavioral data to note the difference over time how certain actions support the data to the upside or perhaps undermine it to the downside.
+It happens in some cases where the trader gets a significant negative or positive trading day and then notes down in a journal; this was an excellent/poor day as I did this, this, and that.
+But in reality, such notations provide very little value because to provide a value trader needs to consistently collect the same type of behavioral data from noting the difference over time how specific actions support the data to the upside or perhaps undermine it to the downside.

 This is a very common mistake that traders tend to make.
-Looking with a microscope too closely towards large days is often not a good idea, unless there is specific common issue/solution that causes them and trader has large sample base of those days to study from, rather than just one day here and there.
+Looking with a microscope too closely towards significant days is often not a good idea unless there is a specific common issue/solution that causes them and the trader has a large sample base of those days to study from, rather than just one day here and there.

-If one is doing report card, it is important to think it well trough on what should be collected in terms of data/actions/behaviors each day, and then to do it every day without a failure in between, for at least 50 days, but the more the better.
+If one is doing a report card, it is important to think it well through on what should be collected in terms of data/actions/behaviors each day, and then to do it every day without a failure in between, for at least 50 days, but the more, the better.